What To Expect When You Adopt A Dog: Some Insight on Preparing For The Big Day

-For example, if you live in an apartment you will need to verify that your complex allows pets, and check to see if there will be a pet deposit due or if there is any monthly rent increase if you have a dog in the apartment.
+For example, if you live in an apartment, you will need to verify that your complex allows pets.
+Check to see if there will be a pet deposit due or any monthly rent increase if you have a dog in the apartment.

 2. Preplan and Adjust Your Schedule